danminrob/media-servarr/README.md

 1. Install portainer to manage and monitor containers
 2. There's A LOT to be configured at each app, read carefully
-3. Save your "BASE_SHARE" contents once you are done
+3. Backup your "BASE_PATH" contents once you are done

 ## Ports directory
 - **Jellyfin** http://localhost:8096